 - In a Finnish military farce movie Vääpeli Körmy (Sergeant Major Körmy) a young man tries to avoid draft by pretending to have so bad eyes he can't even see the eye test.
 When the doctor says he will be released from service and asks him to bring him a form from the third pile by the wall the man makes the mistake by walking to the papers and bringing in the right one.

-- There's the Joke about the fox, the Bunny and the Bear who want to avoid conscription.
-The Fox thinks he is going into Military intelligence pretends to be stupid.
-The Bunny thinks he is going to be a spy cuts of his ears.
-The Bear thinks he is going to become a fighter pulls his teeth and claws and is rejected because he is too fat (or has flat feet).
+- There's the joke about the fox, the bunny, and the bear who want to avoid conscription.
+The fox thinks he is going into military intelligence and pretends to be stupid.
+The bunny thinks he is going to be a spy and cuts off his ears.
+The bear thinks he is going to become a fighter and pulls his teeth and claws... then is rejected because he is too fat (or has flat feet).

 - Parodied in Arrested Development when Buster tries to avoid re-enlistment: